Garlic Knots with Pizza Dough

 • This recipe comes together so quickly and easily thanks to the store-bought pizza dough!
 My favorite brand is the Wolfgang Puck’s Pizza Dough found at Gelson’s or the Trader Joe’s Pizza Dough

-• They are so buttery and garlicky and all the flavor ends up settling in to the knot, they pair beautifully with pasta or soup!
+• They are so buttery and garlicky, and all the flavor settles into the knot; they pair beautifully with pasta or soup!

 a baked garlic knots with garlic and spices